Imagine this scenario:

 Yes, you can outsource all or parts of supply chain planning, as well as management.
-For instance, ShipBob is a 3PL that offers fulfillment services, from receiving product, storing inventory, picking and packing orders, and shipping packages to customers along with tools and analytics to help you make better supply chain plans and decisions.
+For instance, ShipBob is a 3PL that offers fulfilment services, from receiving product, storing inventory, picking and packing orders, and shipping packages to customers along with tools and analytics to help you make better supply chain plans and decisions.

 How does supply chain planning work?

 Supply chain planning involves several key initiatives and best practices.
 When planning an efficient supply chain, it is important to plan for every stage starting with your manufacturer or supplier network.
 You will also need to plan for how much inventory to order and when, where to store it geographically.
-Lastly, you will need to plan for an efficient fulfillment process that is fast and accurate to meet customer expectations.
+Lastly, you will need to plan for an efficient fulfilment process that is fast and accurate to meet customer expectations.
 Another consideration is evaluating your supply chain plan over time, as your needs will change as you grow.